 Great Missenden are proud to have been a Green Flag Eco-School for more than 5 years.
-Last term our ECO warrior team carried out an Environmental Review to inform an action plan to work towards renewing our Green Flag this summer.
+In the Autumn Term our ECO warrior team carried out an Environmental Review to inform an action plan to work towards renewing our Green Flag this summer.

 Having been awarded a Silver Star National Travel Award for our Travel Plan last year, we are also continuing our efforts to support and promote cycling, walking and other sustainable methods of travel.
-As well as Walk to School week last term and carrying out surveys to monitor and promote shifting away from cars as far as possible, this term 24 Year 5 children will be taking part in a Level 2 Bikeability training programme, to support safe cycling on roads.
+As well as 2 Walk to School weeks each year and carrying out surveys to monitor and promote shifting away from cars as far as possible,in the Spring Term 24 Year 5 children will be taking part in a Level 2 Bikeability training programme, to support safe cycling on roads.

 The Eco Warriors introduced Switch Off Fortnight with an assembly to the school and have been monitoring classroom and whole school energy use throughout the month.
 Children in their classes shared what they had been switching off at home too and following the KS2 Eco-Warriors visit to the Greatmoor Energy from Waste facility in early March, the Eco-Warrior team will be planning an assembly to share all that's been going on in school so far this year and what more we can all do to make our school even more eco-friendly.

 Meanwhile, the Eco Club have learned about garden birds from our resident expert Edward and had a visit from the Walder-Davis family who shared some of their delicious home-made snacks and talked about the challenge they have given themselves to make a new eco-friendly decision every day.
 We were inspired by their commitment and ideas and will be trying out some of these in the club and at home.